huang96169/huang96169.github.io/_research/research-2.md

 ---
 title: "research item number 222"
-short: "This is the 1 line <br/> This is the 2 line"
+short: "This is the 1 line"
+short1: "This is the 2 line"
+short2: "This is the 3 line"
 excerpt: "22222"
 video: "/images/research-2.mp4"
 collection: research